Resources

 Surrender Value in Term Insurance

 One of the main criteria for an insurance policy is that it needs to be long-lasting.
-However, sometimes, policyholders give up the policy before the end of the policy term for various reasons.
+However, there are times when policyholders choose to surrender their policy before it reaches maturity.
 It could be encashed to meet an urgent financial need or surrendered as an outdated policy that doesn't meet their current financial needs.
-In this article, we'll talk about the surrender value of a term insurance plan, its types, how it's calculated, and which policies can be surrendered before they reach their full value
+In this article, you’ll learn what is surrender value in insurance, its types, how it's calculated, and which policies can be surrendered before they reach their full value.

 Surrender